 That depends on what type of project the Fellow created - a technology tool, an after-school program, a school policy or process.
 However, all Fellow projects culminate in a "How-to Kit" - detailed instructions, shared with the world, enabling anyone, anywhere to replicate the Fellow's project.
-Here's an example of a How-to Kit from 2016-17.
+Here's an example.

 What’s the time commitment?